 How does the Lord get our attention?

-- Sometimes He uses a sense of restlessness.
+- Sometimes He gives us a sense of restlessness.
 Perhaps we have already planned a course of action but then develop an uneasy feeling about it.
 If we’ll pray and ask God for specific guidance, He might lead us in an unexpected direction.

-- At other times God may gently whisper.
+- At other times God may get our attention with a gentle whisper.
 Although His voice is soft and inaudible, it rings so loud and clear in our spirit that we know we’re hearing from Him.

 Why don’t we listen to God?